profbmuthu/OnLine/PITCHME.md

 <!-- .slide: data-autoslide="15000" -->
 ###  <span style="color: #e49436"> Block Pool</span>

-- This allows a namespace to generate Block
+- This allows a namespace to generate Block IDs for new blocks
-IDs for new blocks without the need for coordination with the other namespaces.
+- Need for coordination with the other namespaces not required
 - A Namenode failure does not prevent the Datanode from serving other Namenodes in the cluster.
 - A Namespace and its block pool together are called Namespace Volume.
 - It is a self-contained unit of management.